Sofronio Vasquez

-Sofronio Parojinog Vasquez III (born November 8, 1992) is a Filipino pop singer based in the United States.
-He is the winner of season 26 of the American talent competition The Voice.
+Sofronio Parojinog Vasquez III (born November 8, 1992) is a Filipino singer based in the United States.
+He is the winner of season 26 of the American talent competition The Voice (2024).
 He is the first Filipino to win the competition, as well as its first male Asian winner.
-He competed on the team coached by Michael Bublé, giving Bublé his first win as a coach on the show.

-Vasquez previously competed on the 2nd season of Tawag ng Tanghalan in 2017, finishing as a finalist and returning for its all-star spin-off in 2019 where he finished in third place.
+Vasquez previously competed on the second season of Tawag ng Tanghalan in 2017, finishing as a finalist and returning for its all-star spin-off in 2019, where he finished in third place.

 Early and personal life

-Vasquez was born in Misamis Occidental in the Philippines to Aida Parojinog, a member of a politically active family in Ozamiz, and Oniol Vasquez.
-He cites his father–whom he also regarded as his first coach– as being the impetus for his affinity for singing.
+Vasquez was born in Misamis Occidental, Philippines, to Aida Parojinog, a member of a politically active family in Ozamiz, and Oniol Vasquez.
+He cites his father–whom he also regarded as his first coach–as being the impetus for his affinity for singing.

 Vasquez studied dentistry and was a dental hygienist.
 After the death of his father in June 2018, he was inspired to pursue a singing career, working as a singer for the Carnival Cruise Line and entering singing competitions.
 In 2022, Vasquez moved to Utica, New York, where he worked as a dental assistant to provide for his family.

 Career

 2017–2019: Tawag ng Tanghalan

-In 2017, Vasquez competed in the 2nd season of Tawag ng Tanghalan, a segment of ABS-CBN's noontime variety show It's Showtime where he finished in seventh place.
-He later competed in the Tawag ng Tanghalan: All-Star Grand Resbak|All-Star Grand Resbak spin-off of the program and finished in third place.
+In 2017, Vasquez competed in the second season of Tawag ng Tanghalan, a segment of ABS-CBN's noontime variety show It's Showtime where he finished in seventh place.
+He later competed in the All-Star Grand Resbak spin-off of the program and finished in third place.